General Summary Statement

 - Integrates principles of infection control & infection prevention into practice.

-- Uses resources and references for reviewing policies and procedures, medications, and clinical information.
+- Uses resources and references for reviewing policies and procedures, information needed to complete job duties.

 - Prioritizes and organizes work effectively within assigned shift.